OUR HISTORY

 1972, The Bow Revolution

 After the blouse came the bow: André Laug presented his 1972 collections with the bow as a symbol for a shift to his new language; stylized and ultra-feminine at the same time, adding grace and elegance to a traditional pant suit.
-The collections were successful on the runways all over the world, to which end Vogue dedicated an important feature spread, photographed by Oliviero Toscani, for their September issue.
+The collections were successful on the runways all over the world, to which end Vogue dedicated an important feature spread, photographed by Oliviero Toscani, for the September issue.

 Photo by Oliviero Toscani, ©Vogue-Condé Nast - Right Photo © André Laug